pkumusic/AI/README.md

 4. Run pong.py in games folder to see if it works.
 I edited some file in pygames for font related issue.
 5. When it works, it would show the visualization of the game like following: ![](pics/pong.png)

+## My plan
+1. For 'pong.py', write an simple rule-based AI that can beat default pong AI.

+2. Try to deploy deep reinforcement learning on playing AI

+3. Try other methods.

+4. Thinking about possibilities for improvement.

+5. Can we have a general solution for all games?
+All some kind of general solution for some kinds of games.

 ## Instruction from [Daniel Slater](https://github.com/DanielSlater/PyGamePlayer)